vipulgupta2048/firedocs/Integrations/Socket.io/Impressions/URL bar.md

 The URL bar in the Socket.io integration is the hub area for establishing, modifying and saving connections.

-The URL bar is where you can specify the server endpoint in the URL field and use the `Connect` button to establish a connection with the Socket.io server.
+The URL bar is where you can specify the socket endpoint in the URL field and use the `Connect` button to establish a connection with the Socket.io server.
 The `Default` and `Project` environmental snippets (if working on project) can be selected and modified from the dropdown menu located in the URL bar.

 ## Configuring your Connect